roalyr/GDTLancer/IMMEDIATE-TODO.md

 # IMMEDIATE-TODO.md
-**Generated:** December 14, 2025
+**Generated:** December 15, 2025
-**Target Sprint:** Sprint 7 - Narrative Actions Core
+**Target Sprint:** Sprint 8 - Combat Module Integration
-**Previous Sprints Status:** Sprints 1-6 COMPLETE (verified in codebase)
+**Previous Sprints Status:** Sprints 1-7 COMPLETE (verified in codebase + tests)

 ---

 ## 1. CONTEXT

-We are implementing the **Narrative Action System** (Sprint 7), which allows players to make Risky/Cautious decisions during key gameplay moments with dice-roll resolution.
-This is a **core differentiator** of GDTLancer's gameplay loop—every significant action (docking, trading, contract completion) triggers a narrative check that can result in bonuses, penalties, or ship quirks.
+We are implementing **Combat Module Integration** (Sprint 8), which wires the existing CombatSystem into actual gameplay—agents can fire weapons and take damage.
+CombatSystem already handles damage application, hull tracking, and victory conditions; what's missing is the **WeaponController component** (to fire weapons from agents) and **input/targeting integration** (so the player can actually shoot).

-The foundation systems (Trading, Contracts, Docking, Station UI) are complete and tested.
-The next step integrates narrative outcomes into these existing flows.
+This sprint is a **critical prerequisite** for Sprint 9 (Enemy AI & Encounters), as enemies cannot fight back until weapon firing works.

 ---